chamanomopah/agentclick-v2/@agentclick-v2/stories/README.md

 AgentClick V2 transforms the system from 3 hardcoded Python agents into a dynamic, extensible platform supporting the Claude ecosystem structure (`.claude/commands`, `.claude/skills`, `.claude/agents`) with workspace-based context isolation.

-**Implementation Order:** Start with Story 1 and proceed sequentially.
+**Implementation Order:** Start with Story 0 (bootstrap), then Story 1 and proceed sequentially.
 Stories with no dependencies can be implemented in parallel.

+---

+## Story 0: Integration & Bootstrap

+**User Story:**
+As a user,
+I want a single entry point to launch the AgentClick V2 application, so that I can start using the system with a simple command.

+**Acceptance Criteria:**
+1. A `main.py` file exists at the project root that initializes the entire system
+2. `main.py` initializes QApplication and sets up the Qt event loop
+3. `main.py` loads and initializes WorkspaceManager with workspaces from config
+4. `main.py` initializes DynamicAgentLoader to discover all agents from `.claude/` structure
+5. `main.py` creates and starts HotkeyProcessor with global hotkey listeners
+6. `main.py` creates MiniPopupV2 and PopupWindowV2 UI components
+7. `main.py` enters the Qt event loop and keeps the application running
+8. The application can be started with `python main.py` or `python -m agentclick_v2`

+**Dependencies:** Story 1, Story 2, Story 3, Story 5, Story 6, Story 7, Story 8, Story 9 (all must be complete before integration)

+**Estimated Complexity:** medium

+**Technical Context:**
+- Entry point at project root (`main.py`)
+- Integrates all components from Stories 1-12
+- PyQt6 application lifecycle management
+- Dependency injection pattern
+- Error handling and first-run setup
+- File locations: `main.py`, `@agentclick-v2/__main__.py`

 ---